Diamonds & Rust (song): Popular covers

 Judas Priest recorded a cover of "Diamonds & Rust", with some of the verses omitted, on their album Sin After Sin.
 It was originally recorded a year earlier for Sad Wings of Destiny, but it was eventually not included on that album.
 This early recording appears on the compilations The Best of Judas Priest and Hero, Hero, and some remasters of their first album Rocka Rolla.
 A live version of the song appears on the album Unleashed in the East.
 The concert DVD Rising in the East includes an acoustic performance that is closer to Baez's original version.
 The song remains a staple of Judas Priest live concert performances.

 Baez commented on the Judas Priest version:

 I love that!
 I was so stunned when I first heard it.
 I thought it was wonderful.
 It's very rare for people to cover my songs.
 I think there are a couple of reasons.
 One is they're personal – they don't have a universal quality to them.
 And I think maybe it's because I've already sung them, and who wants to compete with that?
 But it's always flattering when somebody does.

-Cover versions also have been recorded by Justin Vivian Bond, Blackmore's Night, S.O.D., Great White, Taylor Mitchell, Sarah Chen, Thunderstone, and First Aid Kit.
+Cover versions also have been recorded by Judy Collins, Justin Vivian Bond, Blackmore's Night, S.O.D., Great White, Taylor Mitchell, Sarah Chen, Thunderstone, and First Aid Kit.

 The song has been sampled in two popular hip-hop songs, "Happiness" by Busdriver and "Upgrade Call" by Andre Nickatina.
-The versions used in both songs are pitch-warped to sound squeaky.
+In both songs the original is pitch-warped to sound squeaky.